assemblycapital/houston/README.md

 moons can be given ```tags``` which are just arbitrary text. this should be useful to track:
  * what services the moon is responsible for
  * what machine the moon is running on
- * who the moon belongs to
+ * who operates the moon

 ## Using The Poke API
 houston can be poked by other apps to create / breach / rekey moons. previously, this was only possible through dojo.